nl-taiga-s/public_python/README.md

             font = QFont(font_family)
             self.setFont(font)
 ```
-* To create and use an executable file on Windows.
+* Create and use an executable file on Windows.
 ```PowerShell
 # Windows
 # Install Python.